sudokar/cdk-appsync-typescript-resolver/API.md

 - *Type:* boolean

-Flag to enable or disable source maps in bundled code, defaulted to false.
+Flag to enable or disable source maps in bundled code.

+defaults to false

 ---

 ### TSExpressPipelineResolverProps <a name="TSExpressPipelineResolverProps" id="cdk-appsync-typescript-resolver.TSExpressPipelineResolverProps"></a>

+TSExpressPipelineResolverProps.

 #### Initializer <a name="Initializer" id="cdk-appsync-typescript-resolver.TSExpressPipelineResolverProps.Initializer"></a>